nazmulidris/developerlife.com/_posts/2022-02-24-rust-non-binary-tree.md

 ```

 Here are the various forms of using the `HasId` trait as an argument to a function.
 You can see that
-arguments of type `Node` and `i32` are passed interchangably to the functions 🪄.
+arguments of type `Node` and `i32` are passed interchangeably to the functions 🪄.
 There is event a
 variant that takes a `Node` or `i32` wrapped in a `Box`.

 ```rust